JacopoPan/a-minimalist-guide/Part3-Using-AirSim.md

 ```
 pip uninstall airsim
 ```

-setup and build Unreal / AirSim here..
+why

-## Compiling the Unreal Engine 4 and AirSim from source
+## Building Unreal Engine 4 and AirSim from source

+what this is for

 recompiling airsim is required to modify the flight controller implementation (note to self, but is it needed to re-compile UE4 or can we re-use binaries for that?)

 in my case, i'm building outside the conda env

-### UE4
+### Build UE4 and UE4Editor

 required to build airsim